 What if they are actually innocent?

-At the SMA Law Group, we want to help if you or a loved one are facing these charges.
+At SMT Legal, we want to help if you or a loved one are facing these charges.
 We will patiently listen to your story and work to form a defense strategy on your behalf.
 These charges are serious and can lead to real penalties.
-When you need an Indiana County shoplifting attorney, call us today.
+When you need a shoplifting attorney, call us today.

 In Pennsylvania, shoplifting and retail theft fall under retail theft law and charges are applied when a person “carries away or transfers merchandise from a store with the intent of depriving the location of their property.”